bigskysoftware/htmx/www/docs.md

 > Every 2 seconds, issue a GET to /news and load the response into the div

-If you want to stop polling from a server response you can respond with the HTTP response code [`286`](https://en.wikipedia.org/wiki/86_(term)) and the element will cancel the polling event.
+If you want to stop polling from a server response you can respond with the HTTP response code [`286`](https://en.wikipedia.org/wiki/86_(term)) and the element will cancel the polling.

 #### <a name="load_polling"></a> [Load Polling](#load_polling)